 Museum 123 by The Metropolitan Museum Of Art is another simple but beautiful counting book.
-What I love about this book is that the number is not on the same page as the onbjects/images the child is being asked to count.
-Instead a simple question of how many is followed by a painting with the objects, and the next page has a large number.
+I loved that this book doesn’t show the number on the same page as the objects the child is counting.
+Instead, a simple question of how many is followed by a painting with the objects.
+Then the next page has a large number.
 My son loved counting then flipping the page exclaiming “I knew it, I said that number I was right!”
 My only complaint is that it only went to 10!

-One, Two, Three by Tom Slaughter is super simple, bold, bright and a great counting book!
-These aren’t complex books, pictures matter because they should encourage the reader to want to count and connect the number they have counted with the number printed on the page.
-I would happily recommend this book to families with babies through preschoolers , my 3 year old loved it and partly because he read all the pictures and numbers himself!
+One, Two, Three by Tom Slaughter is super simple, bold, bright, and a great counting book!
+This isn’t a complex book.
+The pictures matter because they should encourage the reader to want to count and connect the number they have counted with the number printed on the page.
+I would happily recommend this book to families with babies through preschoolers.
+My 3-year-old loved it and partly because he read all the pictures and numbers himself!